jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(0.0, None)

             a_string = ''
-            # assert '' is not None
+            # assert '' is not the same object as None
             assert a_string is not None
             # self.assertIs('', None)
             # self.assertIsNot('', None)